joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 These technologies are very good technologies, but the purpose is to secure the infrastructure, piece by piece, or as we call it in the industry, __hop-by-hop__ security.
 This means that when for example sending an email, the email is encrypted in transit and in storage, but the parties delivering the mail are able to decrypt the message.
-This is a weaknesses.
+This is a weakness.
 There can be vulnerable parts of the chain; or some part of the chain can be malicious.
 Traditional security models like this are good for securing infrastructure that you own, it is not designed to protect data which does not explicitly belong to the system owner.

 #### Securing the data at the end nodes

-When you do not control 100% of the infrastucrure - as when using cloud services - or the data does not belong to the system - as in a chat service or a mail system, protecting the infrastructure is not enough.
+When you do not control 100% of the infrastructure - as when using cloud services - or the data does not belong to the system - as in a chat service or a mail system, protecting the infrastructure is not enough.
 Additionally, you need to secure the data itself.
-If the data is encrypted at the message sender, and the decryption key is only made available to the intended recipient, you acheive what is called __end-to-end__ security (E2E).
+If the data is encrypted at the message sender, and the decryption key is only made available to the intended recipient, you achieve what is called __end-to-end__ security (E2E).
-This type of security eliminates the need to fully trust evey part of the system, making for a reduced attack surface and brings data ownership back from the system to the data producer.
+This type of security eliminates the need to fully trust every part of the system, making for a reduced attack surface and brings data ownership back from the system to the data producer.

 There are many technologies available for E2E, e.g. [HYKER](https://hyker.io), [PGP](http://openpgp.org), [Signal](https://whispersystems.org) and [OSCoAP](https://tools.ietf.org/html/draft-selander-ace-object-security-05).
-They all acheive fully secure E2E, but with important differences making them suited for different purposes.
+They all achieve fully secure E2E, but with important differences making them suited for different purposes.

 ## The Briteback security model

 Briteback aims to be the optimal communication tool for enterprises, taking all of their needs into consideration.
-A modern enterprise needs a smooth communication sulution integrating several different ways of communication.
+A modern enterprise needs a smooth communication solution integrating several ways of communication.
 It also needs the information shared via this tool to be fully secure from leaks and changes.
 Confidentiality, integrity and authenticated origins of information are core values for enterprises.